Glossary of Formal Languages and Compilation

 Polyrhythm

-A term sometimes synonymous with polymetry, sometimes distinguished (polyrhythm = different accents on the same meter).
+Term sometimes synonymous with polymeter, sometimes distinguished (polyrhythm = different accents on the same meter).

 → See M5